tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

         ```jsx
         /**
-        * @notice  Set the minimum TON deposit amount required when creating a Layer2Candidate.
+        * @notice  Set the minimum TON deposit amount required when creating a CandidateAddOn.
         *          Due to calculating swton, it is recommended to set DepositManager's minimum deposit + 0.1 TON
         * @param   _minimumInitialDepositAmount the minimum initial deposit amount
         */